2019-20 Senior Representation Policy & Process

 - Register their interest in national selection by completing the registration form and paying the $100.

-- Win of any of the six National Championships, (excludes Clubs Championship and shooting and pointing competitions) for the 12 months, 1 July 2017 to 30 June 2018.
+- Win of any of the six National Championships, (excludes Clubs Championship and shooting and pointing competitions) for the 12 months, 1 August 2018 to 31 July 2019.
 These winners will have automatic (and free) entry into a squad but must still complete the registration form.

 - PNZ, coaches and selectors may invite players into the representation process as they deem appropriate the player must still complete the registration form and pay the $100 fee.